Genre: Platformer Developer: Sonic Team: Publisher: Sega of America Players: 1 Released: 1995

 The Blue Blur has officially been one of SEGA’s greatest cash-cows, and oftentimes I wonder if he’s what carried them through the rougher parts of their existence.
 But alas, this article is not about Sonic, and that is what makes some gamers upset when they dwell upon this game.
 This article is about one Knuckles the Echidna, guardian of the sacred Master Emerald, and protector of the Floating Island.

 Chaos Emeralds in this game were swapped with a sort of ring, and if my memory serves me like it should, I remember them being called Combi Rings.
-You’ve gotta get five of these through the three-d special stages, which are pseudo-istically like the ones from Sonic 2.
+You must get five of these through the 3D special stages, which are kind of like the ones from Sonic 2.
 The most interesting (and odd) part of the game is that the levels are chosen in random order.
 You have to complete five stages with five acts each, and each playthrough is unique, never the same as the one before.
 (Unless you’ve got the slot-machine skills of a casino guru…)

 Knuckles Chaotix was a grand experiment into the different ways Sonic could be taken.
 It has a bit of Mega Man 7 flair to its spriting and coloring, and a lot of the stage design looks like it was inspired by the legendary Sonic CD.
 Knuckles Chaotix really took the 32X and made something with it.